Circular law for non-Hermitian block band matrices with slowly growing bandwidth: Proof of circular law: main structure of the argument

 Finally, we need a result on convergence of log determinants of random matrices.
 We use the normalization $(\frac{1}{3n})^{1/2}$ since the entries in $T$ are normalized by $(\frac{1}{3\ell})^{1/2}$. \begin{Proposition} Let $A$ be an $n\times n$ matrix with i.i.d. complex-valued entries $\zeta$ having mean 0 and variance 1.
 Then where the convergence holds both in probability and almost surely.
 Assuming moreover that $\zeta$ satisfies the assumptions in Theorem \ref{maincircularlaw1.1}, we also have the convergence in expectation

-\end{Proposition} The statement for almost sure convergence follows from the circular law proof in \cite{ WOS:000281425000010}, but we will actually use the version of convergence in expectation when applying martingale concentration inequalities.
+\end{Proposition} The statement for almost sure convergence follows from the circular law proof in \cite{WOS:000281425000010}, but we will actually use the version of convergence in expectation.
 We will justify this by proving uniform integrability of the log determinant, so that stronger assumptions (such as a bounded density) are needed.
 The proof of Proposition \ref{proposition1.999} is deferred to Section \ref{uniformintegrability}.